sakaicontrib/docker-sakai-builder/README.md

 ```
 cd ../sakai
-# May need to run this to clean up the deploy, make sure WORK is defined.
-(TODO: Work this into the script)
+# May need to run this to clean up the deploy, run this if the case
-# \rm -rf "${WORK}/tomcat/deploy";
+# ../sakai-dock.sh clean
-../maven-build.sh
+../sakai-dock.sh build
 cd ..
 ```